On the convergence of the drainage network with branching: Estimates for coalescence times

 \begin{lemma} There exists a constant $\hat{C}_0 > 0$ such that for every $t > 0$ and $k \in \mathbb{N}$ we have:

 where this coalescence time can refer to two dual l-paths or to two dual r-paths. \end{lemma}

-To prove Lemma \ref{lemma:dualcoalescencetime} we cannot just use Proposition \ref{Result:coalescencetime} directly as we did for the DNB paths, because, as pointed before, the distance between two dual paths has different behavior according to the different possibilities for these paths as to be in integer positions or not To deal with this problem, our strategy will be based in the following idea: We define specific regeneration times where both dual paths are in integer positions, then we show that these times appear with enough frequency allowing us to simplify our problem considering the distance between the two dual paths only in these convenient regeneration times.
+Since dual paths can be in integer positions or not, we cannot prove Lemma \ref{lemma:dualcoalescencetime} just using Proposition \ref{Result:coalescencetime} as we did for the DNB.
+To deal with this problem, we will use the following strategy: we define specific regeneration times where both dual paths are in integer positions, then we show that these times appear with enough frequency allowing us to simplify our problem considering the distance between the two dual paths only in these convenient regeneration times.
 The proof is presented in Section \ref{sec:dualcoalesce}.